jasper-zheng/nn_terrain/src/instructions/02-load-terrain.md

 ---
 title: Using pre-trained terrains
 description: Feeling like using some already built terrains?
-They can be used as presets.
+They can be loaded like presets.
 layout: libdoc_page.liquid
 permalink: instructions/load-terrain/index.html
 eleventyNavigation: